 Three months ago, I received an email informing me that a high school friend, Pat, had died.
 I read his obituary and my body stopped functioning.
 I froze on the spot, limbs tense but trembling.

-How many untrue 'facts' have I unconsciously picked up from reading collections like this one?
 Stories have the power to take us to other worlds, and no genre more so than science fiction and fantasy.
+But even the wildest fantasy novel has to have some basis in reality; otherwise, most readers become discouraged.

 Republished with scant edits from the previous iteration of Culturing Science on July 20, 2010.
 A great blog post about fiction inspiring science by Uta Frith reminded me of this old friend.